-Returns number of dirty CPU schedulers online. satisfies the The return value DirtyCPUSchedulersOnline the <= <= N. where N is smallest of the return values of erlang:system_info(dirty_cpu_schedulers) and erlang:system_info(schedulers_online).
+schedulers Returns the number dirty CPU online.
+The satisfies of return value 1 < = DirtyCPUSchedulersOnline the < = N. where Ν is smallest of the return values of erlang:system_info(dirty_cpu_schedulers) and erlang:system_info(schedulers_online).

 The number of dirty CPU schedulers online can be set at startup by passing command-line flag +SDcpu in erl(1).